'It's just crazy': Norris' Division I pipeline hits new peak with junior trio

 “Yeah, definitely.
 Excited to maybe go forward and get another shot,” Spilker said.

-No. 4 Norris opens their state tournament against No. 6 Sidney on Wednesday at 11 a.m. at Pinnacle Bank Arena.
+Class B No. 4 Norris opens the state tournament against No. 6 Sidney on Wednesday at 11 a.m. at Pinnacle Bank Arena.